-Tychon Tech: Taking AI Into The Future
+TYCHON TECH: TAKING AI INTO THE FUTURE

 They're leveraging AI technology and taking product placement to higher heights!
-Local tech start-up Tychon (pronounced TEE-CON), is making waves in the tech-commerce space.
-TV6 caught up with Co-founder and CEO, Kevin Blake-Thomas, at the Tychon Tech Talks forum today, where global tech leaders gathered to discuss developments in technology to support business growth.
-Rynessa Cutting has more.
+Local tech start-up Tychon, is making waves in the tech-commerce space.
+TV6 caught up with Co-founder and CEO, Kevin Blake-Thomas, at the Tychon Tech Talks forum on Thursday, where global tech leaders gathered to discuss developments in technology to support business growth.

 Rynessa Cutting